AIS-Bonn/pose_graph_prediction/README.md

 - Sum up the updated feature vectors of every incoming edge - representing how other joints affect this joint
 - Concatenate the summed feature vector with the feature vector of the node itself
 - Use an MLP to estimate how the node should be updated
-- Add the result to the node state from time step t to get the predicted state (Fig. 6)
+- Add the result to the node state from time step t to get the predicted state

+Example of the update process on node n<sub>3</sub>:

 ![Exemplary graph for the node update of a GNN](./docs/readme/gnn_node_update.png)
 ![Node update of a GNN](./docs/readme/gnn_node_update_example_graph.png)